 However, in streaming scenarios, data distribution generally change through the time, that is, the data is non-stationary.

-The main challenge in such online environment is the model adaptation for the constant drifts in data distribution.
+The main challenge in such dynamic environment is the model adaptation for the constant drifts in data distribution.

 These drifts are known as Concept-Drift

 Other important restriction may happen in online scenarios: the extreme latency to verify the labels.
 Thus, semi-supervised solutions needs to deal with lack of labels.
 These scenarios are very common in robotics due to the expensive costs to obtain the labels.
 This problem also happens with datastreams from sensors.

 My research focus on batch scenarios or datastream (one instance at time) environments.

 My master thesis contains more details about the first outcomes of this research and can be accessed here

 Density-based approaches for selecting core samples

 Selecting samples from core regions helps to keep the most important instances that represent the new distribution concepts is known as core support extraction (CSE).

 We study about density-based algorithms applied in non-stationary environments against single semi-supervised approaches.